DiscreteMaths/DM04-Functions/FinancialAssets-ConorRyan.md

 #### *_Bonds_*:
 Bonds are paper issued by governments, corporations etc.A bond has a maturity date T. A bond has a principal or  face value eV.
 We will usually take this to be 100 euro.
 On the maturity date the holder of the bond is paid the face value V euro.
 For a zero-coupon bond, this is the only payment.
 For a coupon bond, the bearer is paid coupons of a fixed amount, usually semi-annually, up to maturity.
 The coupon rate is the sum of the coupons payments paid in a year divided by the face value.
 The PV of a bond will usually not be its face value.
 A bond may be traded at any time up to its maturity.
 The value of a bond will change as interests rates change.
 If interest rates rise, bond prices fall; if interest rates fall, bond prices increase.
 The credit rating of a corporation can affect corporate bond prices.
 If a corporation defaults, only a fraction of the face value will be repaid.

-There are two types of bonds
+There are two types of bonds:

 1. Zero coupon bond
-2. Coupon bond
+2. Coupon bonds

 For a coupon bond, the bearer is paid coupons of a fixed amount, usually semi-annually, up to maturity.